 This Creamy Chicken and Spinach Soup are loaded with fresh veggies and creaminess that you would surely like.
-Whose into soap today?
-This Creamy Chicken and Spinach Soup can be a new entry in your table.
+Whose into soup today?
+This Creamy Chicken and Spinach Soup can be a new entry on your table.
 Something that your hubby and kids would love, especially when you serve it hot.

 I woke up today in a good morning, felt relaxed and refresh at the same time hungry.
 There is a specific food that my stomach and heart want!
 AKA cravings.
 You might be thinking Am I pregnant?
 Well, I’m not pregnant guys, just wanting something to feed my cravings.
 Good thing I love cooking and of course eating, especially healthy, creamy, and, yummy soap.

-Right now you might know what food I’m referring to that my heart wants, SOUP as in Creamy Chicken and Spinach Soup.
+Right now you might know what food I’m referring to that my heart wants, soup as in Creamy Chicken and Spinach Soup.
 This homemade recipe is good to make any time of the week and so easy.
-Sound unusual to have soap in the morning, but, that is what I want right now.
+Sound unusual to have soup in the morning, but, that is what I want right now.

 This Creamy Chicken and Spinach Soup are high in protein, fresh, vibrant, lemony, creamy, and filling up to the last bite.
 It is bursting with tender rotisserie chicken, when orzo, and nutritious vegetables.

 How to Make this Creamy Chicken and Spinach Soup?

 First, let’s consider the base.
 The base of this recipe is onion, garlic, and carrots.
 Make sure to cook them until its tender before adding broth.
 Second is adding the Orzo, which makes this recipe creamy.
 Yeah, it is something that makes this dish creamy without creamier.
 Now, you can add and stir the chicken.
 Another factor that adds up the creaminess of this recipe egg.
 I’ll put all the detail below, on how to put the egg into the mixture perfectly.
 Finally, add salt, pepper, spinach, and dill.
 And this is it!
 Creamy Chicken and Spinach Soup are waiting for you.

 Do you want to transform this recipe into a vegetarian?
 Instead of using chicken, you replace it with white beans or another source of vegetarian protein.